PietroValente/TELCO-Websites-databases2/README.md

 ## Usability
 - Download Eclipse
 - Import TelcoEmployeeWEB, TelcoConsumerWEB and TelcoEJB into Eclipse
-- Follow the configuration instructions in the Configuration/SoftwareInstallationGuide.pdf file, in the Configuration folder you will find all the necessary files apart from the server folder (JARs, DB connector)
+- Follow the configuration instructions in the Configuration/SoftwareInstallationGuide.pdf file, in the Configuration folder you will find all the necessary files apart from the server folder that you need to download from the site (https://tomee.apache.org/download-archive.html).
+It is important that is version 8.0.9
-- In MySQL execute files in this order telco_database.sql -> telco_initial_population.sql -> telco_triggers.sql
-- Before running a WEB, go to Properties -> Web Deployment Assembly and enter the TelcoEJB folder
+- Before running a WEB, go to Properties -> Web Deployment Assembly and enter the TelcoEJB folder (Only one WEB at a time can have this property, otherwise the server gives an error)
+- Every time you want to change the web application you have to delete the server and recreate it as explained in the next section
 - Then Run As -> Run on Server and select the "Tomcat v9.0 Server at localhost" created

 ## Detailed configuration specifications
+- MySQL Workbench (File -> Open SQL Script...):
+    - Import telco_database.sql and run it
+    - Import telco_initial_population.sql and run it
+    - Import telco_triggers.sql and run it

 - Server:
     - Download apache-tomee-plume-8.0.9
     - Open Eclipse -> Define a New Server -> Apache -> Tomcat v9.0 Server -> Select "apache-tomee-plume-8.0.9" folder downloaded